darsa-group/ACCESS-2026/content/financials.md

 Please note that only direct and uninterrupted travel can be reimbursed.
 If a stop longer than 24 hours is made on the way to the event, only one leg of the journey may be reimbursed under COST rules.Additionally, cumulative tickets (e.g. Interrail) are not claimable, not even in part.
 Travel costs should not exceed **500 EUR**.
 For selected candidates travelling from outside mainland Europe & UK, we will be in touch separately.

-The *daily allowance* is a fixed per-diem amount intended to cover accommodation, meals, and local travel (<50 km).
-It is possible that participants receive an invoice from the venue for these costs shortly before the course begins.
-The daily allowance will be sufficient to cover the venue invoice as well as additional costs.
+For *daily allowance*, accommodation and food will be invoiced by Kaløvig Center.
+The cost will be around 860 EUR, and we have made arrangements with the venue so you can pay after you receive your *daily allowance* reimbursement ~14 days after the summer school.
+The *daily allowance* is a fixed per-diem amount intended to cover accommodation, meals, and local travel (<50 km), and will be sufficient to cover the venue invoice as well as additional costs.
+It is possible that participants receive an example invoice from the venue for these costs shortly before the course begins.

 All reimbursements are made in Euros, irrespective of the currency of the expenses.